 Application deadlinesFall, Jan.
-15; no spring admission; Please note: the field of Romance Studies is not admitting students for Hispanic Literature or Studies for the 2014 admissions cycle.
-Applications are being accepted for French and Italian Literature or Studies
+15; no spring admission; Please note: the field of Romance Studies is not currently admitting students for Hispanic Literature.
+Applications are being accepted for French and Italian Literature or Studies.

 - all Graduate School Requirements, including the TOEFL Exam for Non-Native English Applicants